PhenyoDitebo/PhenyoDitebo/README.md

 # My name is Phenyo Ditebo.

-🤖 I am a Mechatronics Engineering student @UWaterloo. </br>
+🤖 I am a Mechatronics Engineering Student @UWaterloo. </br>
 🦾 I specialise in Robotics and AI. </br>
 📽️ I also like to make videos about my projects.
 You can find them here; https://www.youtube.com/@phenyo-ditebo </br>